 The programme is guided by the principle that research should be embedded within ministries of health and national programmes to ensure that research findings are rapidly incorporated into policy and practice.
 This means close cooperation with stakeholders to ensure that the research is aligned with national priorities.

-Malaria Consortium currently has five projects that are carried out under COMDIS-HSD.
+Malaria Consortium currently has six projects that are carried out under COMDIS-HSD.

 - Assessing and addressing barriers to IPT2 uptake in Uganda: this project focuses on identifying obstacles, both on the supply and demand side, and proposing solutions for improving the uptake of intermittent preventive treatment in pregnancy (IPTp), a strategy recommended by WHO for the prevention and control of malaria in pregnancy.